 I have found several really old structures—they are the small, one-story postage-stamp buildings with overhang and two columns—and a lot of more ‘modern’ ones.
 I know that if I had started doing this decades earlier I would be seeing many more of the classic ones.
-Road widenings even in the most rural parts of the country, have eliminated many, and others have been lost to commercial development in even the smallest towns.
+Road widenings have eliminated many and others have been lost to commercial development in even the smallest towns.

 I can almost feel the ghosts of old gas stations under the McDonalds, Ruby Tuesday’s and Quality Inns as I travel the back roads, now often four lanes.
 The place to ferret out the gems is usually the old two-lanes, the older sections of small towns, and the ignored sections on the ‘wrong’ side of town.
 If the big money isn’t there for development, the old buildings get reused, that’s the reality.

 This section contains some of my favorites.
 I hope you enjoy them.
 (All photos by Ron Haines, all rights reserved)

 Moore Haven, FL.
 The motto of Café Twenty-Seven is ‘Fill Up For The Road Ahead.’

 St. Petersburg, FL.
 The Queens Head bar.
 Included is a ‘before’ photo, courtesy of the owner.